dotnetappdev/jsonxml2sql/README.md

 # JsonXml2SQL

+Ever needed to run a simple query on a JSON or XML file and found yourself wrestling with heavyweight tools, ad‑hoc scripts, or risky online uploaders?
+Spinning up databases, wrangling schemas, or chaining jq/xq just to filter a few fields, join two arrays, or sort some rows feels disproportionate and slow.
+Sometimes you just want a fast, local way to ask basic questions of your data without setup, installs, or boilerplate.

 Paste JSON or XML on the left.
 Visualize or run simple SQL-like queries on the right.
 Runs entirely in your browser.

 ## Demo preview